 NetBird VPN

-NetBird v0.66 combined server — WireGuard mesh for remote cluster access, with Authentik SSO and automated IDP token provisioning.
+NetBird v0.66 combined server — WireGuard mesh for remote cluster access, with embedded Dex OIDC and Authentik as the upstream identity connector.

 Your laptop (NetBird client)